TEL:+1 213.229.7582

 333 South Grand Avenue, Los Angeles, CA 90071-3197 USA

-Linda for a number of years, including in 2021, has been ranked by Chambers and Partners as a Tier 1 Banking and Finance lawyer in California, named in The Best Lawyers in America® in the category of Banking and Finance Law, and included in Law and Politics and Los Angeles magazines as one of Southern California’s “Super Lawyers.”
-IFLR1000 for several years, including 2021, has named her to its “Women Leaders” list which recognizes 750 female lawyers in the world considered to be among the best transactional specialists in their markets and practice areas.
+For a number of years, including in 2023, Linda has been ranked by Chambers and Partners as a Tier 1 Banking and Finance lawyer in California, named in The Best Lawyers in America® in the category of Banking and Finance Law, and included in Law and Politics and Los Angeles magazines as one of Southern California’s “Super Lawyers.”
+Since its inception in 2018, Linda has been named to every annual IFLR1000 “Women Leaders” list which recognizes 750 female lawyers in the world considered to be among the best transactional specialists in their markets and practice areas.
 Chambers describes her as having “incredible knowledge on the state of the debt financing market” and notes that market sources commend her “exceptional” representation of borrowers in sophisticated transactions.

 Linda was the 2014 – 2015 President of the Los Angeles County Bar Association (LACBA), which is one of the nation’s largest local bar associations.
 She served previously as chair of LACBA’s Business and Corporations Law Section Executive Committee and LACBA’s Commercial Law and Bankruptcy Section Executive Committee.
 Publications include Financing Provisions in Acquisition Agreements, California Business Law Practitioner, Summer 2011 (with Melissa Barshop).